-Cyanobacteria do not have organelles such as mitochondria, chloroplasts, endoplasmic reticulum or golgi apparatus that are found in eukaryotic cells.
-Ribosomes are the only organelles in the cytoplasm of cyanobacteria.
-These structures that contain RNA are responsible for protein synthesis.
-They are approximately one-third smaller than ribosomes in eukaryotic cells but perform similar functions.
+While cyanobacteria cells don't have organelles like mitochondria, chloroplasts, endoplasmic reticulum or golgi apparatus, which are all found in eukaryotic cells, they both have ribosomes.
+Ribosomes contain RNA (ribonucleic acid) and are responsible for protein synthesis.
+Ribosomes in cyanobacteria cells are approximately one-third smaller than ribosomes in eukaryotic cells, but they perform similar functions.

 Defining cyanobacteria characteristics are a tolerance of extreme conditions and an ability to exist without vitamins.
 They use phosphorus, iron and other micronutrients, and ammonia or nitrate as a nitrogen supply.
 Some types of cyanobacteria are filamentous and don't need sunlight.
 Instead, they grow in the dark, relying on sugar from glucose or sucrose as a carbon and energy source.